01702 939760 info@meteorwrite.co.uk

 The Personal Information we may collect and process about you which is either provided by you or by third parties includes:

-• Individual data – includes your name, date of birth, gender, marital status, residency status;
+• General data – includes your name, date of birth, gender, marital status, residency status and your relationships to other people, e.g. family members on a joint insurance policy;

 • Contact data – includes your address (including proof of address), telephone number and email address;